StickySource/documentation/docs/source/plugins/shifty.rst

 * efficiently leveraging metadata to be fast
 * using version ranges for fluidity
 * using parallel execution where possible
+* record the resolved version for use in other plugins

 Usage
 ~~~~~